wildpeaches/wildpeaches/src/_content/posts/2021-12-04-a-research-rubric.md

 ---
 title: A Research Rubric
-subtitle: Software to search, sort, store and summarize science
+subtitle: 'Software to search, sort, store and summarize science'
 author: John Peach
-lede:
+lede: null
 hero:
   url: /assets/img/a-research-rubric/VOSviewer2.png
-  alt:
+  alt: null
-tags: [math]
+tags:
-keywords: [literature review, reference manager, keyword search, review paper, meta paper, citation mapping, summarizers]
+  - math
+keywords:
+  - literature review
+  - reference manager
+  - keyword search
+  - review paper
+  - meta paper
+  - citation mapping
+  - summarizers
 socialImg: /assets/img/a-research-rubric/VOSviewer2.png
+lastmod: '2022-03-04T21:13:44.581Z'
 ---

 ## The Perfect Bet

 You want to learn something new.
 How do you do it?
 With easy access to the Internet, your first thought might be to let Google do the searching.
 Searching for terms about a subject often turns up more commonly used terms, and these new phrases may lead to areas you hadn't thought about initially.
 You can bookmark your searches, organize them into folders, and add [tags](https://support.mozilla.org/en-US/kb/categorizing-bookmarks-make-them-easy-to-find) to identify them using keywords in your bookmark manager.

 Your search can be more organized than just collecting web page links into bookmarks.
 With the many new software tools available, you can search a topic efficiently, add tags and annotations to scientific papers, and automatically summarize the key concepts.
 To illustrate these ideas, I'm going to demonstrate the process by finding literature on predicting the outcomes of soccer matches.

-The [goodreads summary](https://www.goodreads.com/book/show/26195954-the-perfect-bet) of Adam Kucharski's *The Perfect Bet: How Science and Math Are Taking the Luck Out of Gambling* says,
+The [goodreads summary](https://www.goodreads.com/book/show/26195954-the-perfect-bet) of Adam Kucharski's _The Perfect Bet: How Science and Math Are Taking the Luck Out of Gambling_ says,

 > For the past 500 years, gamblers - led by mathematicians and scientists - have been trying to figure out how to pull the rug out from under Lady Luck.
-In *The Perfect Bet*, mathematician and award-winning writer Adam Kucharski tells the  astonishing story of how the experts have succeeded, revolutionizing  mathematics and science in the process.
+In _The Perfect Bet_, mathematician and award-winning writer Adam Kucharski tells the astonishing story of how the experts have succeeded, revolutionizing mathematics and science in the process.
 The house can seem unbeatable.
 Kucharski shows us just why it isn't.
 Even better, he demonstrates how the search for the perfect bet has been crucial for the scientific pursuit of a better world.

 The book shows how to beat casino games, bet on sports, and gives optimal stock trading techniques.
 We thought that soccer might be a fun way to begin learning about predicting the outcome and betting on the results.
 But as Jan pointed out, soccer games are typically low-scoring.
 Kucharski's solution is in-game betting.
 Which team will take the next shot at the goal?
 Which team will control the ball the longest over the next five minutes?

-Kucharski quoted an article from [The Post Game](https://www.thepostgame.com/#who-we-are), [*Betting After The Games Are Underway*](http://www.thepostgame.com/blog/spread-sheet/201101/betting-after-games-are-underway) about Cantor Fitzgerald, an entrepreneur who started CG Technology to handle these bets.
+Kucharski quoted an article from [The Post Game](https://www.thepostgame.com/#who-we-are), [_Betting After The Games Are Underway_](http://www.thepostgame.com/blog/spread-sheet/201101/betting-after-games-are-underway) about Cantor Fitzgerald, an entrepreneur who started CG Technology to handle these bets.
 A 2016 [ESPN article](https://www.espn.com/chalk/story/_/id/17707481/las-vegas-sportsbook-cg-technology-was-fined-225m-illegal-gambling-money-laundering-scheme) says that CG Technology was fined $22.5M for illegal gambling and money laundering.
 It appears that William Hill Race & Sportsbook has [acquired parts of CG Technology](https://www.williamhill.us/william-hill-acquisition-of-select-assets-of-cg-technology-formerly-cantor-gaming-faqs/), but it's not clear if in-game betting on soccer is still available.
 So, maybe we won't be able to bet on games, but even if we can, we still need to figure out how to do it.
 We need the prediction part first.

 ## The Process

 Aaron Tay's [Musings about librarianship](https://musingsaboutlibrarianship.blogspot.com/) is a marvelous blog about conducting online research.
 Aaron is a Library Analytics Manager at Singapore Management University and is the founder of [Initiative for Open Abstracts](https://i4oa.org/) to promote unrestricted access to scholarly research.
-One of his blog posts, [*Navigating the literature review*](https://musingsaboutlibrarianship.blogspot.com/2020/12/navigating-literature-review-metaphors.html?q=google+search) describes the process of literature review, and contains some useful online tools.
+One of his blog posts, [_Navigating the literature review_](https://musingsaboutlibrarianship.blogspot.com/2020/12/navigating-literature-review-metaphors.html?q=google+search) describes the process of literature review, and contains some useful online tools.
 At the end of this post, I'll provide a more complete set of tools, but since Aaron has already picked out the ones he thinks are likely to be the most useful, we'll go through his process.

 Normally, I'd recommend finding an expert or two as a first step, but "soccer gambling" is such an esoteric concept it's unlikely that you'd find a real expert in both soccer and gambling.
 We'll resort to doing online searches for this project.
-Aaron also has a post, [*Top new tools for researchers worth looking at*](https://aarontay.medium.com/top-new-tools-for-researchers-worth-looking-at-9d7d494761b0) with many good searching methods.
+Aaron also has a post, [_Top new tools for researchers worth looking at_](https://aarontay.medium.com/top-new-tools-for-researchers-worth-looking-at-9d7d494761b0) with many good searching methods.

 Simply reading about a subject doesn't make you an expert, though.
 You have to experiment with and practice the new concept.
 "How do you get to [Carnegie Hall?](https://www.carnegiehall.org/Explore/Articles/2020/04/10/The-Joke)", "Practice, man, practice."